volcengine/verl/recipe/open_math_reasoning/README.md

 # Open math reasoning
 ## Introduction
 In this recipe, we perform SFT on the [open math reasoning](https://huggingface.co/datasets/nvidia/OpenMathReasoning) dataset using the new SFT trainer with backend agostic model engine.
+Note that our goal is not to replicate the [AIMO-2 Winning Solution](https://arxiv.org/abs/2504.16891) work, but to demonstrate a SFT demo from end to end.

 Note that you may need to modify the path as needed in the following scripts.
 ## Dataset Preprocessing